Underrout/lunar-monitor/README.md

 ## Setup

 NOTE: If you want to use this with Lunar Helper make sure to use [this branch](https://github.com/Underrout/LunarHelper) which does not export .mwls and ensures there's no conflict between Lunar Helper and Lunar Monitor during Builds.

+Also please be aware of the current [limitations](https://github.com/Underrout/lunar-monitor#limitations).

 Place `lunar_monitor.exe`, `usertoolbar.txt` and `lunar_monitor_config.txt` in the same folder as the Lunar Magic executable you want to invoke Lunar Monitor when it opens.
 If you're using Lunar Helper you probably want to put them in the same folder specified by "lm_path" in its config file(s) for convenience.